 theocentric reason whose name will forever remain a four-letter word.

-continued to be considered the greatest of modern thinkers by religious
+considered the greatest of modern thinkers by religious idealists and

 Here are a few things Mr K*nt, the man in question, ejaculated with

 regard to what he proclaimed the most serious moral issue:

 "It is an unnatural vice, which by its form (the attitude embodied in it)

 seems to surpass even self-murder in its viciousness."

 "The thought of it stirs up an aversion from this thought to such an